JetBrains-Research/opacus/CONTROLLER_BASED_PRIVACY_ENGINE.md

 ### Thread Safety

-The hook-based approach is compatible with PyTorch's autograd threading model.
+The controller-based approach is compatible with PyTorch's autograd threading model.
 However, be aware that hooks are called in the order they were registered, which may matter for certain advanced use cases.

 ## Future Work